dkapesa/AI-Verification-Copilot/README.md

 - inspect structured `APPROVE`, `ESCALATE`, or `REJECT` decisions
 - reload latest persisted tool results and AI reviews
 - view an audit timeline
-- see a human override placeholder workflow
+- submit a persisted human override with a required reviewer reason
+- reload the latest persisted human override after refresh

 ## What this demonstrates